jjvanzon/Circular-Language-Spec-Plans/done/2009-06-2---planning-plus-black-box-spec-part-a-discontinued/goals/2009-06-4-planning-plus-black-box-spec-part-a-initial-strategy.md

 ### Remark

 This is the initial plan.
 The plan changed during the project.
-You will find the changed plan in a different document.
+You might find the changed plan in a different document.
 But the initial plan still matters for overview of the project.

 ### Parent Project